Liv606/Liv606/README.md

 <br>
 Here are some information about myself:

+- 🇧🇷 I'm Brazillian;
-- 👩‍💻 I'm a Computer Engineering Student
+- 👩‍💻 I'm a Computer Engineering Student;

 <div>
   <a href-"https://github.com/Liv606">